 Companies and their shareholders can and do make a positive contribution to society.
 However, companies can also cause ethical, social and environmental issues by, for example; making harmful products; acting without regard to customers, employee and the communities in which they operate; polluting the environment; or failing to have acceptable governance practices.

-Aviva Investors' commitment to responsible investing
+Aviva Investors' commitment to sustainable investing